cloudboss/bossimage/README.md

 ```
 $ bi run amz-2015092-default
 Created instance i-00000000
-Instance is running
+Waiting for instance to be available ... ok
-Waiting for connection to 54.xxx.xxx.xxx:22 ... ok
+Waiting for connection to 54.xxx.xxx.xxx:22 to be available ... ok

 PLAY ***************************************************************************